MacAaronGlacey/mispLLMsGalaxy/README.md

     Do not forget to specify the JSON format for good to get a JSON file and not a csv file.

-4. Put the JSON into the mispLLMsGalaxy directory and execute `getTags.py` to get the tags related to every models.
+4. Put the JSON into the mispLLMsGalaxy directory and execute `getTags.py` to get the tags related to every models :

     ```
     python getTags.py